.png)

 Conceived as a digital persona, Belle is designed to exist and evolve primarily through social platforms — where mood, relatability, and immediacy matter more than polish.

-AI was used as a creative tool to enable rapid world-building and scalable storytelling — allowing the brand to live across multiple moods and scenarios while remaining emotionally coherent.
+AI was used as a creative tool to enable rapid world-building and scalable storytelling, allowing the brand to live across multiple moods and scenarios while remaining emotionally coherent.

 .png)

-DIRECTOR CUT
+DIRECTOR'S CUT

 The decision to position Belle as bold, kitsch, and digitally expressive was intentional rather than stylistic instinct.
 Internet aesthetics — including nostalgia, early-digital references, and unfiltered visual language — were used as a framework for emotional recognition.
 Kitsch functions here as a strategic device: exaggerated, self-aware, culturally fluent and ironic.